wowowwubzie/cecs-327-reading-architectures/Read2.md

 8. Give an example of a self-managing system in which the analysis component is completely distributed or even hidden.
 - The textbook mentions a BitTorrent system, which is a self-managing system with a distributed analysis.
 For this system, each node autonomously manages the download and upload rates based on the seeds or nodes.
 ---
+9. Consider a BitTorrent system in which each node has an outgoing link with a bandwidth capacity 𝐵𝑜𝑢𝑡 and an incoming link with bandwidth capacity 𝐵𝑖𝑛.
+Some of these nodes (called seeds) voluntarily offer files to be downloaded by others.
+What is the maximum download capacity of a BitTorrent client if we assume that it can contact at most one seed at a time?
+- The maximum download capacity of a BitTorrent client if we assume that it can contact at most one seed at a time would be dependent on the incoming and outcoming bandwidth that the seed.
+Since the BitTorrent client is only capable of downloading data one seed at a time then it would choose the seed with the highest outgoing bandwidth, so that the download speed is faster.
+Although, the speed is limited due to the incoming bandwidth which determines the rate at which data can be received.
+---
+10. Modern cars are stuffed with electronic devices.
+Give some examples of feedback control systems in cars
+- Adaptive cruise control: This control system allows cars to maintain a constant speed by comparing the vehicle's speed to the desired speed and adjusting the throttle according to the feedback received.
+- Lane-keeping assist: This control system uses sensors and cameras to detect lanes and different floor markings while driving.
+When the vehicle crosses or is close to crossing these markings, the car's control system will help direct the car so that it stays in a singular lane.
+This feedback received from the cars’ cameras and sensors allows the car to adjust to the proper conduct.